barthy-koeln/scroll-snap-slider/README.md

   }

   /**
-   * Override this if you need multiple instances of the same plugin on the same slider.
+   * Chose a unique plugin name.
+If you need multiple instances of the same plugin on a slider, each must return a unique id.
-   * By default, the id will be the plugin's class name.
    * @return {String}
    */
   get id () {